newbee1905/TrafficFlowPrediction/README.md

 ## Experiment

-Data are obtained from the Caltrans Performance Measurement System (PeMS).
-Data are collected in real-time from individual detectors spanning the freeway system across all major metropolitan areas of the State of California.
+Data are obtained from the Scats Data system provided by Swinburne for Unit 30018 for Semester 2 2023.
+This dataset covers traffic flow data for the month of October 2006 and focuses on the top A section.

-	device: Tesla K80
+    device: Tesla V100
-	dataset: PeMS 5min-interval traffic flow data
+    dataset: Scats Data on October 2006
-	optimizer: RMSprop(lr=0.001, rho=0.9, epsilon=1e-06)
+    optimizer: Adam(lr=0.01)
-	batch_szie: 256
+    batch_size: 8192

 **Run command below to run the program:**